Back to Comic Strips Index

 No 1 (1988)

-I am advised the German title means "Beside Egypt" though Babel translates it as "Beyond of Egypt".
+I am advised the German title means "Out of Egypt".
 The UK title was "Beyond Words".
-According to information received the title means "Beyond Egypt"

 No 2 (1988)

-The German title translates through Babel as "Down with the Computers", almost identical to the UK title.
+The German title translates as "Down with the Computers", almost identical to the UK title.

 No 3 (1989)

-I am told the German title means "To Hell With It" though Babel translates it as "To Hell Thereby".
-The UK title was "To Hell and Gone".
+I am told the German title means "To Hell With It".

 No 3 (1990)